aaltsys/doc-server3/wares/03_terminal-server.rst

    upgrade rather than removing and installing the software.
 Otherwise, any existing configuration information will be lost.

-.. warning:: When AADServer small system version is installed on a computer which belongs to a windows domain, domain registration will be eliminated.
-   Install AADServer Enterprise only on domain machines.
+.. warning:: If a computer belongs to a windows domain, installing AADServer small system version will remove the domain registration.
+Install only the Enterprise edition of AADServer on domain member machines.

 Setup Applications
 =============================